 For updates and questions, please contact Dr. Shane Stecyk.

-Information sessions will cover all aspects of the Master of Science in Athletic Training Program at CSUN: prerequisites, admission criteria and processes, and everything else you need to know.
+Information sessions will cover all aspects of the MSAT at CSUN: prerequisites, admission criteria and processes, and everything else you need to know.

 Sessions begin promptly and last about one hour, beginning with an informational presentation.
 Individual questions will be answered at the end of the presentation.